joao-gueifao-924/Video-Stabilization/docs/math-overview.md

        &=& sRp - sRc + c + t = \\
        &=& sRp + t + c - sRc = \\
        &=& sRp + [t + (I-sR)c] = \\
-       &=& sRp + \tilde{t} \\
+       &=& sRp + t^+ \\
     \end{align*}
     $$

-   - The translation vector $\tilde{t}$ captures both camera translational movement and the additional shift resulting from scaling and rotating around the point $c$.
+   - The translation vector $t^+$ captures both camera translational movement $t$ and the additional shift resulting from scaling and rotating around the point $c$.
-   - OpenCV and other common image processing and computer vision libraries assign the top-left corner of an image as the origin of the coordinate system.
-In the context of camera motion stabilization, it is more natural to define rotations to be made around the camera optical axis, approximated by the image centre.
+   - In OpenCV and other image processing and computer vision libraries, the coordinate system origin $O=0$ is defined at the top-left corner of the image.
+However, for the purposes of camera motion stabilization, we choose to model rotations around the camera's optical axis, as this better approximates the typical axis of rotational shake (e.g., when someone films handheld with a cellphone).
+In practice, for typical cameras, the optical axis is well-approximated by the image center, with coordinates $(\frac{W}{2}, \frac{H}{2})$, where $W$ and $H$ denote the image width and height, respectively.
+For this reason, we set $c$ to be the image center.
+(Note: the true rotation axis can be anywhere, and in the given example of handheld filming with a cellphone, the rotation axis almost never is the optical axis, since the camera lenses are frequently located at the corners of the device.
+Nonetheless, for our practical purposes, this approximation is sufficient.)
-   - To ensure the decomposition is centered at the image center $c$, we correct the translation $t$ by removing the effect of scaling and rotating around a non-zero fixed point.
-Thus, we define $t = \tilde{t} - (I - sR)c$.
+   - To center the homography decomposition at $c$, we adjust the translation as $t = t^+ - (I - sR)c$ to remove scaling and rotation effects about $c$.

 This decomposition allows the stabilizer to independently manipulate rotation, translation, scaling, shear, and perspective components of the camera motion, enabling fine-grained stabilization modes.
-For implementation reference, see the `decomposeHomography` and its counterpart `composeHomography` defined in [Stabilizer class](https://github.com/joao-gueifao-924/Video-Stabilization/blob/main/include/stabilizer.hpp).
+For implementation reference, see the `decomposeHomography` and its inverse `composeHomography` functions defined in [Stabilizer class](https://github.com/joao-gueifao-924/Video-Stabilization/blob/main/include/stabilizer.hpp).

 ### Stabilization Mathematics

+Let $I_t(p)$ denote the image captured by a standard 8-bit color camera at time $t \in \mathbb{Z}$.
+Here, $p = (x, y) \in \mathbb{Z}^2$ specifies the pixel coordinates, and $I_t(p): \mathbb{Z}^2 \to \{0,1,\dots,255\}^3$ returns the RGB color value at each pixel.

+In image $I_{t+k}$, for $k \in \mathbb{Z}$, i.e., at an earlier or later time instant $(t+k)$, we perceive same visual contents but in different locations due to camera motion:
+$$
+I_{t+k}(p_{t+k}) \approx I_{t}(p_{t})
+$$#

+Here, $\approx$ indicates that the two images are only approximately equal.
+This is because imaging noise, as well as changes in the scene’s structure or lighting, can occur between times $t$ and $t+k$, causing slight differences between the images.
+For this approximation to be valid, the time gap $k$ should be small.
+Furthermore, any changes in the scene—such as moving objects, shape changes, or new objects entering or leaving the frame—should be relatively minor compared to the overall image.
+In summary, the two images must remain similar enough to be reliably aligned.

+To describe camera motion between two time points, we can use a homography transformation:

+$$
+p_{t+k} \sim {^{t+k}H}_t\, p_t
+$$

+Here, $p_{t+k}$ represents the position of a point in the image at time $t+k$, and ${^{t+k}H}_t$ is the homography matrix that maps the point $p$ from time $t$ to its new location at time $t+k$.

+It's important to note that using a homography to model camera motion is an approximation.
+This method works best when the scene is relatively flat or the camera is far from the scene.
+If the camera is close to objects with varying depths, the homography may not accurately capture the true motion, which can limit the effectiveness of video stabilization.

+A homography transformation has 8 degrees of freedom, allowing it to represent a wide range of image motions.
+However, this flexibility can lead to overfitting, especially when the transformation is estimated from noisy feature point matches.

+To improve robustness, we use a simpler model: the 2D rigid transformation:

+$$
+p_{t+k} \sim {^{t+k}T}_t\, p = \begin{bmatrix} {^{t+k}R}_t & {^{t+k}t}_t \\0^\top & 1\end{bmatrix}
+$$

+where ${^{t+k}R}_t$ is a $2 \times 2$ rotation matrix and $ {^{t+k}t}_t$ is a $2 \times 1$ translation vector.
+They represent motion exclusively on the image plane, from time instant $t$ to $(t+k)$.

+This model has only 3 degrees of freedom—horizontal and vertical translation and in-plane rotation—which directly correspond to typical camera movements on the image plane.
+By reducing the number of parameters, the 2D rigid model is less sensitive to noise and produces more stable results.

+However, this simpler model also has its drawbacks.
+When the camera experiences more complex movements—such as zooming and significant tilts or rotations out of the image plane—the 2D rigid transformation cannot accurately represent these motions.
+In such situations, the video stabilization process may introduce noticeable motion artifacts.

 #### Global Smoothing
 For a frame at time t with temporal window size W: